-Whether it’s a third grade student in a nook with a book, a sixth grader attending a book talk about a great new novel, or a senior discovering primary research for an AP course, students find a warm welcome in the libraries.
+Whether it’s a third grade student in a nook with a book, a sixth grader attending a book talk about a great new novel, or a senior discovering primary resources, students find a warm welcome in the libraries.
 Directed by caring, knowledgeable professionals who understand the needs of students, as well as the diverse range of resources available to them, the librarians are prepared to respond to the demands of school age learners.

-To align with curriculum and reading levels, McDonogh maintains one library for each of its three divisions: Lower School Leah Watts Dawson Library, Middle School Krauss Library, and Upper School Kiplinger Library.
+To align with curriculum and reading levels, McDonogh maintains one library for each of its three divisions: Lower School Dawson Library, Middle School Krauss Library, and Upper School Kiplinger Library.